Implications of Regular Fragmentations

 A substantial body of XML best practices discussion has held other (non-markup) lexical forms in something near contempt.
 Regular fragmentations promises something of a reconciliation, making it simpler to treat lexical and markup notation as equals.

-"Markup supremacy" - in which angle-brackets are the only acceptable markup - may have to come to an end.
+"Markup supremacy" may have to come to an end.